 - To complete a short-term training course (lasting less than a month)

 - To take part in a conference, workshop, symposium, or seminar

 - To participate in a cultural or religious event.

 The transit visa for Sri Lanka for Indians is only available for the purpose of transiting through the country en route to a third destination.
 The most relevant situation requiring a transit visa for Indian citizens is when the traveler must travel through Sri Lanka to change airport or mode of transport on their way to a third destination.

 However, the transit ETA is not required for passengers who will leave the country within 8 hours, who have evidence of onward travel and who will remain in the airport transit area during their stay.

 Documents Required for the Sri Lanka Visa for Indians

-Indian citizens must first meet the Sri Lanka visa requirements in order to apply for an ETA, which involve having the following:
+Indian citizens must first meet all the online eTA requirements in order to apply for an ETA, which involve having the following:

 - An Indian passport valid for at least 6 months upon the intended entry date

 - A valid debit or credit card with which to pay the Sri Lanka visa fee